leonelBianchi/lebianchi.github.io/1_about.md

 ## <u>education </u>

-Civil Engineer.
+* Civil Engineer.
 Universidad Tecnológica Nacional Facultad Regional Buenos Aires.
+2016-2021.

-## work experience
+## <u>work experience</u>

-Semi Senior Data Science Analyst at Nielsen Company.
+* Semi Senior Data Science Analyst at Nielsen Company.
 Member of Global Analytics Incubator Team.
 Working with machine learning stuff and numerical solutiuons.
+2021.

-Internship in structural engineering office.
+* Internship in structural engineering office.
 Assistance to senior engineers in the design of steel structures and generation of documentation: Mainly industrial warehouses.
+2020

+* Math professor.
+Linear Algebra and Mathematical Analysis for engineers and economists.
+2017-2019

-## research and academic experience
+## <u>research and academic experience</u>

 * Member of the research group GADE (Group of Analysis and Design of Structures).
 Universidad Tecnológica Nacional, Facultad Regional